 China watchers have been saying not to expect bold economic or political reforms out of Beijing any time soon.
 In a political system centered on behind-the-scenes horse trading, China’s new head of state Xi Jinping needs to consolidate power before pushing through decisions.
 But it looks like that’s happening.
 Xi reportedly favored Li for the post, and he won out over party elders who were lobbying for another guy.

 Li, formerly head of a powerful department that oversees all top personnel appointments, is thought of as one of China’s most open-minded officials.
-He’s called for intra-party democracy, and is credited with improving living and working conditions for migrant workers and drawing attention to pollution while serving as party secretary in Jiangsu province.
+He’s called for improving living and working conditions for migrant workers and drawing attention to pollution while serving as party secretary in Jiangsu province.

 Li’s rival for the post, according to reports, was the party’s propaganda head, Liu Yunshan.
 Liu helped create China’s censorship system, the world’s largest internet-blocking campaign.
 He’s known for trying to squash outcry over what residents said was a premature halt to search and rescue efforts after a high-speed train crashed in Wenzhou province in 2011, killing 40.